ibexa/documentation-developer/docs/templating/embed_and_list_content/embed_content.md

 This controller uses the Public PHP API to get [the Relations of a Content item](browsing_content.md#relations) (lines 27-28).

-The controller takes the custom parameter called `accepted_content_types` (line 23), which is an array of Content Type identifiers that are rendered.
+The controller takes the custom parameter called `accepted_content_types` (line 23), which is an array of content type identifiers that are rendered.

-This way you can control which Content Types you want to show or exclude.
+This way you can control which content types you want to show or exclude.

 Finally, the controller returns the view with the results that were provided in the `items` parameter.
 You can use this parameter as a variable in the template: